pu2clr/AKC695X/README.md

 __ATTENTION__: this library is under construction.....

-This is an Arduino Library to control the AKC695X / M695X DSP radio devices
+This is an Arduino Library to control the AKC695X / M695X DSP radio devices.

+Author: Ricardo Lima Caratti, 2020.

 ## About AKC695X / M695X DSP radio